 Excused absences shall be granted on a case by case basis.
 Reasons can include, but are not limited to:illness of the student; death of a family member; religious holiday of the student’s own faith; medical or dental appointments.
 Unexcused absences may result in termination.
 Occasionally, students may experience extended personal, medical or other problems which make it difficult to attend class.
 BACCAT allows a student under such circumstances to take a Leave of Absence (LOA) from the program.
 An LOA must be requested in writing by the student and must be approved by the School Director.

 In order to be eligible for progression to the next level of study in a course subject, a student must earn a grade of C or higher in the subject.
 Failure to meet this standard will result in the student having to retake the class.
-Failure to meet academic standard for the second time will result in termination.
+Students may not retake the same course more than twice during the enrollment of the program.

-If students are admitted to existing classes and missed more than 25% of the course work, they must retake the class on the following semester.
+If students are admitted to existing classes and missed more than 25% of the course work, they may retake the class on the following semester.

 A 90-100 Excellent